 - Lunch was provided four hours after breakfast (t=240 minutes)

 - Participants were asked to eat only until they felt comfortably full and were given 30 minutes in which to consume the meal, after which they again provided a VAS rating of their appetite.

 - Satiety, feelings of fullness, satisfaction and prospective consumption were determined using visual analog scales.
 These were taken before breakfast (t=0), throughout the morning (t=30, 60, 120, 180, 210 and 240 minutes) and immediately after lunch (t=270 minutes)

 - Total energy intake (kJ) from an ad libitum meal.
 This was measured by weighing the lunch platters before serving and weighed again when the participant had finished eating.

 Consumption of two drinks, skim milk or fruit drink (600ml, 1,062kJ).

-- Age, height, weight, body mass index, blood pressure and heart rate were measured
+- Age, height, weight, BMI, blood pressure and heart rate were measured

-- Blood glucose, total cholesterol, triglyceride, LDL-cholesterol, and HDL-cholesterol were measured from a fasting blood sample
+- Blood glucose, total cholesterol, triglycerides, LDL-cholesterol, and HDL-cholesterol were measured from a fasting blood sample

 - A study-specific questionnaire was administered to each participant to collect information regarding physical health and use of medications and alcohol and to confirm that the participant was not currently following any particular type of diet in an attempt to lose weight